nicholaswilde/recipes/docs/sides/cheese-soufflé.md

 ### Step 1

-Mix 3.5 tablespoons of unsalted butter and all-purpose flour to make a paste called beurre manie.
+Mix 3.5 tablespoons (49 g) of unsalted butter and all-purpose flour to make a paste called beurre manie.
 Chill to firm for 30 minutes.
 Heat milk to boil add the onion, star anise, cloves and bay leaf, reduce to simmer for 5 minutes.
 Remove from heat, let cool.
 Taste test for flavor.